Services A-Z Pricing

 Chambers and Partners

-Our considerable experience in pursuing fraud related claims means that we understand the need to act swiftly to provide strategic advice enabling you to trace and freeze stolen assets.
-We know which of the many tools available in the civil courts will be best suited to enable you to recover your losses effectively and efficiently.
+We are experts at pursuing fraud claims.
+We act swiftly to provide strategic advice, enabling you to trace and freeze stolen assets.
+We know which of the many tools available will give you the best chance of recovering your losses.

-We understand the position you find yourself in.
-The decision as to whether to write off fraud losses or to invest in the cost of instructing lawyers and investigators is very hard, and the answer will depend on the specific circumstances of each case.
-We are used to working with victims of fraud to set and work to a budget and we constantly review the chances of a successful outcome weighed against the expense in achieving it.
+We understand the position you’re in.
+You have to decide whether to write off your losses or to invest in the cost of instructing lawyers and investigators to try and recover your assets.
+We are experienced at working with victims of fraud to set and work to a budget and we constantly review the chances of a successful outcome weighed against the expense in achieving it.

-For more information read for victims of fraud in our frequently asked questions.
+For more information read our frequently asked questions for victims of fraud.

 Blogs and news